 Best e-MTB tires

-Schwalbe’s Magic Mary has been the all-round one-tyre-does-it-all balance of unholy grip, reasonable rolling performance with a lifespan of years.
-The latest changes to the ‘Super’ models make them an even better e-bike option too – although they comes with an accompanying weight penalty.
+Schwalbe’s Magic Mary has been the all-round one-tire-does-it-all balance of unholy grip, and reasonable rolling performance with a lifespan of years.
+The latest changes to the ‘Super’ models make them an even better e-bike option too – although they come with an accompanying weight penalty.
 The lighter Super Trail weighs in at 1250g for a 2.4in 29er and if you go for the bargain, wire bead Bike Park version you’re looking at a 1600g heft.
-Much tougher construction means the Super Trail is fine on the front end of most e-bikes – even on rough trails while the Super Gravity and Super DH are basically bombproof.
+Much tougher construction means the Super Trail is fine on the front end of most e-bikes – even on rough trails while the Super Gravity and Super DH are bombproof.

-The ramped and siped centre blocks and angled, buttressed and siped side knobs give outstanding all-conditions grip whether you’re standing the bike on a 220mm front rotor or scraping your bar ends on a baked corner apex.
+The ramped and siped center blocks and angled, buttressed, and siped side knobs give outstanding all-conditions grip whether you’re standing the bike on a 220mm front rotor or scraping your bar ends on a baked corner apex.
 The tougher carcasses still communicate trail information and damp impacts really well too and they fit easily and stay secure at low pressures.
-The Soft compound should be more than ample for most situations, which is lucky as there’s no Ultra Soft option in Marys any more.
+The Soft compound should be more than ample for most situations, which is lucky as there’s no Ultra Soft option in Marys anymore.
 While the old knob rip issues seem to have been sorted with the new construction, really aggressive skid steer and turbo mode abusers might want to fit the new, bigger knob Big Betty tire to the rear.

-The Assegai is a downhill and aggro enduro tire designed by four-time World Champion DH racer Greg Minaar but it works brilliantly as a super-aggressive e-MTB tire as well.
-The big, deeply siped knobs use an alternating pattern for unrelenting grip all the way to the rank of massive buttressed side knobs.
+The Assegai is a downhill and aggro enduro tire designed by four-time World Champion downhill racer Greg Minaar but it works brilliantly as a super-aggressive e-MTB tire as well.
+The big, deeply siped knobs use an alternating center pattern for unrelenting grip all the way to the rank of massive buttressed side knobs.
 This gives astonishing levels of grip across a wide range of surfaces even in MaxxTerra compound and in MaxxGrip it’ll stick to the trail like chewing gum in hair.

 The Vigilante is an excellent whatever the weather, front or rear all-rounder in a wide range of widths.
 The well-spaced knobs dig into loose or sloppy surfaces, but they’re not so tall they wander or stumble on harder surfaces.
 This makes them a great choice if you mix off-piste riding with trail centers.
-If you’ve not liked older WTB’s the new Tri-Tech compounds add more stiction and improve damping.
+If you’ve not liked older WTB tires the new Tri-Tech compounds add more stiction and improve damping.
 They still have occasional ‘moments’ compared to our absolute favorites and the toothier but slower WTB Judge.
-The ‘Tough’ carcass versions are still stiffer than other brands reinforced rubber, but they can take an absolute battering and won’t crumple if you run the pressures low to add some compliance.
+The ‘Tough’ carcass versions are still stiffer than other brands' reinforced rubber, but they can take an absolute battering and won’t crumple if you run the pressures low to add some compliance.

 Check out our full review of the WTB Vigilante 2.5in.